Plant Library

 Edible Qualities

-Ichiban Eggplant is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Ichiban Eggplant is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces deep purple long eggplants (which are technically 'berries') with white flesh which are typically harvested when mature.
 The eggplants have a delicious taste and a firm texture.

 The eggplants are most often used in the following ways: